awsdocs/aws-security-hub-user-guide/doc_source/securityhub-standards-fsbp-controls.md

 Authentication credentials should never be stored or transmitted in clear text or appear in the repository URL\.
 Instead of personal access tokens or user name and password, you should use OAuth to grant authorization for accessing GitHub or Bitbucket repositories\.
 Using personal access tokens or a user name and password could expose your credentials to unintended data exposure and unauthorized access\.

 ### Remediation<a name="codebuild-1-remediation"></a>

+You can update your CodeBuild project to use OAuth\.

 **To remove basic authentication / \(GitHub\) Personal Access Token from CodeBuild project source**